 14. What do you do to motivate the crowd if nobody is dancing?

 Different wedding disc jockeys handle this situation in very different ways – some opt to use the microphone to try to “energize” your guests and motivate them to dance.
 Others would never do something like this and prefer to use careful song selection to ensure dance floor success.
+Also, using segways like games (newlywed game, anniversary dance, bouquet & garter) in between dance sets often work.
 We believe that every event is different and that certain things that work at some events, may not work at others.
 It is up to us to figure out what works best.

 15. What if something happens to you and you can’t make it to the wedding?

 Despite meticulous planning and preparation, accidents do happen.
 If the DJ is injured or otherwise unable to perform on your wedding day, what is the backup plan?
 Most responsible professionals have some sort of backup strategy should this situation ever arise, but others do not.
-Often, DJs will be members of a local DJ association, and network with other DJs who could possibly provide backup services for them in the event of an emergency.
-Others take this planning more seriously and reserve a specific DJ for every date, ensuring that backup is both available and prepared in case of an emergency.
+Often, DJs will network with other DJs who could possibly provide backup services for them in the event of an emergency.
 You need to feel comfortable that you will still have a qualified, prepared DJ on your wedding day, regardless of the circumstances, so the answer to this question is very important.
 However, only under extenuating circumstances would your hired DJ be unable to perform.